-You deserve quality legal representation from an attorney who has a track record of winning in Boone County and Missouri.
-Depending on your unique situation, a savvy DUI attorney near Boone County, MO may be able to get the prosecutor to drop the charges, have the charges reduced to lesser offenses, fight the conviction in a trial or negotiate a lesser punishment through a plea bargain.
-Most importantly, they will navigate the law and all legal proceedings for your Boone County, MO DUI case.
-For razor-sharp representation after you have been arrested of driving under the influence, speak to Combs Waterkotte at (314) 900-HELP.
+You deserve a talented defense attorney who has a track record of winning in Boone County and Missouri.
+Depending on the details of your case, an astute DUI attorney near Boone County, MO may be able to get the charges dropped, have the charges reduced to lesser offenses, fight the conviction in a trial or negotiate a lesser punishment through a plea bargain.
+Most importantly, they will navigate the law and the entire legal process for your Boone County, MO DUI case.
+For razor-sharp representation after you have been accused of driving under the influence, call Combs Waterkotte at (314) 900-HELP.

 What is a DUI in Boone County, MO?

-Commonly referred to as a DUI (which stands for driving under the influence, the official nomenclature used in Missouri courts is a DWI (driving while intoxicated).
-Missouri Revised Statute §577.010 and §577.012 lay forth the definition of the crime of driving under the influence of alcohol or drugs and establishes the guidelines Missouri courts must follow to sentence and punish those convicted of a DWI for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
-After your Missouri DWI arrest, focus on finding a DUI attorney near Boone County, MO who will stand up on your behalf and help you navigate what can be an intimidating Missouri court process.
+Commonly referred to as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri law.
+Missouri Revised Statute §577.010 and §577.012 outline what constitutes the crime of driving while intoxicated and specifies the rules for sentencing and punishments for those convicted of a DWI, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
+If you have been arrested in Missouri for a DWI, you may need a DUI attorney near Boone County, MO who will stand up on your behalf and help you navigate what can be an intimidating Missouri court process.

-If you or a family member have been arrested for driving while intoxicated in Missouri, contact a DUI attorney near you as soon as possible.
+If you or a family member have been arrested for a DWI in Missouri, reach out to a DUI attorney near you as soon as possible.
 Chris Combs of Combs Waterkotte is a skilled Boone County-based DUI attorney near you.
 When you need a DUI attorney near you whom you can trust, call (314) 900-HELP.

 DUI Stops and Arrests in Boone County, MO

-It is critical that you know your rights in the event that you are pulled over for driving under the influence.
-Speak to an experienced Boone County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what steps to take if an officer ever stops you while you are operating a vehicle in Missouri.
-And if you were already subjected to a traffic stop and were arrested for driving drunk or high, our unstoppable Boone County, MO defense lawyers will fight for your freedom and justice.
+It is critical that you know your rights in the event that you are pulled over for operating a vehicle while intoxicated.
+Call Combs Waterkotte at (314) 900-HELP immediately to speak to a leading Boone County, MO DUI attorney near you and understand your rights and what you should do if you are ever stopped when driving in Missouri.
+And if you were already subjected to a traffic stop and were arrested for intoxicated driving, our incredible Boone County, MO defense law firm will fight for your freedom and justice.

-Become familiar with the rules and what to expect for regular traffic stops, sobriety tests and checkpoints.
+Learn the rules and procedure for Missouri traffic stops, sobriety tests and checkpoints.

 DUI Traffic Stops in Boone County, MO

 In order to pull someone over, a Boone County, MO or any Missouri police officer must have reasonable suspicion.
-For a DWI, reasonable suspicion could be represented by behaviors like like splitting the lane, traveling the wrong way down a road and any other behaviors such as alternating extremes in speed, swerving or stopping and going.
+In the case of a DWI, reasonable suspicion could be things like drifting out of lane, going on a road going in the wrong direction and other erratic behaviors such as inconsistencies in speed, swerving or stopping and going.

-A police officer is not allowed to conduct a traffic stop unless they can identify reasonable suspicion that you are breaking the law by driving while intoxicated meet the more stringent burden of probable cause before they can place you under arrest for a DWI.
+A police officer is not permitted to conduct a traffic stop unless they can identify reasonable suspicion that you are committing the crime of driving while intoxicated meet the higher burden of probable cause in order to actually place you under arrest for a DWI.

-If you believe that you were wrongly stopped or arrested for your Boone County, MO DWI, contact a DUI attorney near you at your earliest opportunity.
-If an officer stopped you without any reasonable suspicion, even if they then obtained evidence that you were driving under the influence, turn to a DUI attorney near you in Boone County, MO who will help get your case dismissed and put to rest so you can move forward in your life.
+If you feel that you were improperly stopped for or accused of your Boone County, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
+If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving intoxicated, turn to a DUI attorney near you in Boone County, MO who can help get the prosecutor to dismiss your case so you can move forward in your life.

 Sobriety Tests for DUIs in Boone County, MO

-If a law officer stops you under suspicion of drunk or drugged driving, they will want to obtain proof to show that you are intoxicated.
-When it comes to roadside tests used by Boone County, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.
+If a law officer stops you under suspicion of drunk or drugged driving, they will want to obtain proof to show that you are under the influence.
+There are two types of tests Boone County, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.

 - Chemical Tests (ie. a breathalizer)

-In Boone County, MO stops for driving while intoxicated, they often turn to chemical tests to prove that the driver had ingested drugs or alcohol.
-There are a few different types of chemical tests using blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of various substances including alcohol.
+In Boone County, MO stops for driving while intoxicated, chemical tests are often used as evidence to collect evidence that the driver was intoxicated at the time of the stop.
+Chemical tests include tests of the blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.

-Each state has its own laws and many, including Missouri have what is known as an implied consent law, via whichBoone County, MO and other Missouri drivers automatically agree to submit to chemical sobriety tests simply by driving a vehicle.
-A smart DUI attorney near you will counsel you to know that you can refuse to a breathalyzer, but refusal can carry a criminal charge in itself.
-You cannot be physically forced to produce a sample.
+Each state has its own laws and many, including Missouri have in place an implied consent law, via whichBoone County, MO and other Missouri drivers automatically consent to participate in chemical sobriety tests simply by operating a vehicle.
+A smart DUI attorney near you will tell you that you can refuse to a breathalyzer, but you can face legal consequences for the act of refusing the test.
+You cannot be physically forced to take the test.

-If you already did a breathalyzer test, consult an experienced Boone County, MO DUI attorney near you to discuss your defense and how they can help you.
-As your Boone County, MO DUI attorney near you, Combs Waterkotte will obtain discovery documents and comb through them to determine whether the breathalyzer or other test was performed as according to law and whether it is or is not admissible in court.
+If you do take a breathalyzer test, consult an experienced Boone County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
+As your Boone County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to conclude whether the breathalyzer or other test was administered as according to law and whether it should or should not be admissible in court.

 - Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that attempt to determine whether you are intoxicated by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Boone County, MO and throughout the United States.
+Field tests during a DWI traffic stop are subjective tests that are meant to gauge whether you are impaired by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has spelled out three standardized field tests police officers subject drivers to in Boone County, MO and all over the United States.

 - Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction